-The ancient city of Magdala, prominently mentioned in the Bible as the hometown of Jesus Christ’s disciple Mary Magdalene, was uncovered recently in excavations that took place when a retreat complex was constructed outside Tiberias, Israel.
+The ancient city of Magdala, prominently mentioned in the Bible as the hometown of Jesus Christ’s disciple Mary Magdalene, was uncovered recently in excavations when a retreat complex was constructed outside Tiberias, Israel.

 Archaeologists state that what they found there was “one of the most significant finds in the past 50 years.”